SOLAR 10.7B: Scaling Large Language Models with Simple yet Effective Depth Up-Scaling: Training Details

 After DUS, including continued pretraining, we perform fine-tuning of \pt in two stages: 1) instruction tuning and 2) alignment tuning. \paragraph{Instruction tuning.} In the instruction tuning stage, the model is trained to follow instructions in a QA format~\cite{zhang2023instruction}.
 We mostly use open-source datasets but also synthesize a math QA dataset to enhance the model's mathematical capabilities.
 A rundown of how we crafted the dataset is as follows.
 First, seed math data are collected from the Math~\cite{hendrycks2021measuring} dataset only, to avoid contamination with commonly used benchmark datasets such as GSM8K~\cite{cobbe2021training}.
 Then, using a process similar to MetaMath~\cite{yu2023metamath}, we rephrase the questions and answers of the seed math data.
 We use the resulting rephrased question-answer pairs as a QA dataset and call it `Synth.
 Math-Instruct`.

-\paragraph{Alignment tuning.} In the alignment tuning stage, the instruction-tuned model is further fine-tuned to be more aligned with human or strong AI (\textit{e.g.,} GPT4~\cite{openai2023gpt4}) preferences using direct preference optimization (DPO)~\cite{rafailov2023direct}.
+\paragraph{Alignment tuning.} In the alignment tuning stage, the instruction-tuned model is further fine-tuned to be more aligned with human or strong AI (\textit{e.g.,} GPT4~\cite{openai2023gpt4}) preferences using sDPO~\cite{kim2024sdpo}, an improved version of direct preference optimization (DPO)~\cite{rafailov2023direct}.
 Similar to the instruction tuning stage, we use mostly open-source datasets but also synthesize a math-focused alignment dataset utilizing the `Synth.
 Math-Instruct` dataset mentioned in the instruction tuning stage.

 The alignment data synthesis process is as follows.
 We take advantage of the fact that the rephrased question-answer pairs in Synth.
 Math-Instruct data are beneficial in enhancing the model's mathematical capabilities (see Sec.~\ref{sec:inst_abl}).
 Thus, we speculate that the rephrased answer to the rephrased question is a better answer than the original answer, possibly due to the interim rephrasing step.
 Consequently, we set the rephrased question as the prompt and use the rephrased answer as the chosen response and the original answer as the rejected response and create the \{prompt, chosen, rejected\} DPO tuple.
 We aggregate the tuples from the rephrased question-answer pairs and call the resulting dataset `Synth.
 Math-Alignment`.